lkcormack/rat-clustering/file_descriptions.md

 In this version, all rat trajectories come from the same condition.
 In other words, for a “3 rats” bootstrap run, all rat trajectories came from rats that ran with only 2 other rats.

-It outputs a series of lists (one list for each bootstrap replication), where each list
+It outputs a series of lists (one list for each bootstrap replication), where each list is a tibble of group sizes and lengths like the output of `AnalyzeGroupsInCondition.R` for the actual data.

 #### BootMotherAnalyzeGroupsInCond.R